Kumaravel187/Vanillia-js-form-validator/README.md

 # Simple Form Validator

-This is a basic form validator project using HTML, CSS, and JavaScript.
+This is a basic form validator project using HTML, SCSS, and JavaScript.

 ## Features